yosukekatada/msan622/homework5/README.md

 ## Instructions ##

-Before you start shiny app, please make sure that you install `reshape2` package.
+Before you start shiny app, please make sure that you installed `reshape2` and `RColorBrewer`package.
 After that, use the following code to run this `shiny` app:

 ```